Ultimate guide: Transactional email explained (what, why and how)

 Since anti-spam laws, such as the CAN-SPAM act, don’t apply to transactional emails, it’s not necessary to collect opt-in consent to send them as long as you have a lawful base to do so.
 For transactional emails, this falls under legitimate interest.

-To send any promotional content, you must receive opt-in consent which means that your transactional emails must be free from it.
+To send any promotional content, you must receive opt-in consent.
 You’ve probably noticed that a lot of transactional emails, especially from e-commerce businesses, contain commercial content such as recommended products or discount codes (Amazon comes to mind).

-While the Federal Trade Commission could deem these messages to be commercial and issue a penalty, there are a few guidelines you can follow to avoid this, while still including such offers in your transactional emails.
+While the Federal Trade Commission could deem these messages to be commercial and issue a penalty, there are a few guidelines you can follow to avoid this while still including offers in your transactional emails.

 1. The majority of the email content should be transactional and fall under the lawful base of legitimate interest.